The Red Flag Group privacy statement

 Our IntegraWatch® service collects data about individuals and companies which may be of interest to our clients.
 We source this information from government produced lists (such as Sanctions lists) and open source media research.

 The data may contain some or all of the following types of information about subject individuals and companies – Names, Registration ID numbers, and Media reports of regulatory, bankruptcy, criminal or other court proceedings and company ownership details.
 This information is stored in a database and provided to clients to screen potential partners.

 We collect this information on the basis that it is necessary for the legitimate public interest of allowing individuals and organisations to accurately evaluate of the risks of doing business with certain third parties.
 This processing is also necessary to comply with laws, such as the Foreign Corrupt Practices Act 1977

 DISCLOSURE TO INDUSTRY BODIES FOR THE PURPOSES OF SALES AND MARKETING

 In the interests of us further enhancing our services, RFG may share personal data collected for sales and marketing purposes with industry organisations (such as those organisations dedicated to thought leadership in compliance and ethics).
 In those cases, RFG may provide these organisations with your personal data to alert you to seminars or events which may be of interest to you.
 RFG will not disclose any personal data to industry organisations unless those organisations exhibit privacy and data protection standards on par with those of RFG.
-If you would like to opt-out of us sharing your personal data with such organisations please email us at email@example.com.
+We will only provide your personal data to third parties for sales and marketing purposes if you have given us your explicit and specific consent to do so.
+If you wish to withdraw your consent, please email us at email@example.com.

 DISCLOSURES IN CONNECTION WITH ACQUISITIONS OR DIVESTITURES